-- 1. No company shall refuse to renew a policy unless written notice is given by the company to the insured, or the producer or broker producing the business, at least forty-five days prior to the expiration of the policy. - a.
-A notice required to be sent by the company to the insured may be by regular mail for which a certificate of mailing receipt has been obtained from the United States Postal Service.
-Unless another company has replaced the insurance, the notice should be electronically transmitted to the Registry of Motor Vehicles not earlier than the policy expiration date.
-If the insurance and registration are coterminous, it will not be necessary to notify the Registry of Motor Vehicles. - b.
-If the notice is required to be sent by the company to the producer or broker producing the business, such producer or broker shall, within fifteen days of receiving such notice, send a copy to the insured by regular mail for which a certificate of mailing receipt has been obtained from the United States Postal Service.
-The producer or broker must notify the company not later than the policy expiration date if the insurance is not replaced so that the company may, in turn, electronically transmit the notice to the Registry of Motor Vehicles.
-Notice to the company is not required if the insurance and registration are coterminous.
+- An insurer may refuse to renew a policy assigned to it through the MAIP only at the expiration of the third or subsequent renewal as described in the MAIP Rules of Operation No insurer shall refuse to renew a policy unless written notice is provided to the insured, or the producer or broker producing the business, at least forty-five days prior to the expiration of the policy. - a.
+The insurer's notice of its intent not to renew the policy should be electronically transmitted in accordance with procedures prescribed by the Registry of Motor Vehicles. - b.
+If the notice is sent by the company to the producer or broker producing the business, such producer or broker shall, within fifteen days of receiving such notice, send a copy to the insured if the producer or broker is unable to secure replacement coverage for the policyholder.